StefanoTosi/ing-sw-2026-vismara-tosi-wium-tarocchi/README.md

      -jar Mesos.jar
 ```

-You'll be prompted to enter the IP of the server you want to connect to.
+You'll be prompted to enter the IP of the server you want to connect to and to choose between TUI and GUI.

 >**Note:** make sure the Server is running and you have its IP before starting the Client.